top of page

 • Leadership Development

-• LGBTQ Equality
+• LGBTQ+ Equality

 • Philanthropy

-Dr. Brad R. Braxton is President and Professor of Public Theology at Chicago Theological Seminary, a progressive graduate school of theological education known for its leadership in social justice and interfaith engagement.
-He is also the Senior Program Advisor for Living Religion: Creative Encounters in the United States, the 2023 Smithsonian Folklife Festival on religious diversity, and the Founding Senior Pastor of The Open Church, an inclusive congregation in Baltimore, Maryland committed to social activism, LGBTQ equality, and interfaith collaboration.
+Dr. Brad R. Braxton is President and Professor of Public Theology at Chicago Theological Seminary, a progressive graduate school known for its leadership in social justice and interfaith engagement.
+He is also the Founding Senior Pastor of The Open Church, an inclusive congregation in Baltimore, Maryland committed to social activism, LGBTQ+ equality, and interfaith collaboration.
+Furthermore, he recently served as the Senior Program Advisor for "Creative Encounters: Living Religions in the United States," the 2023 Smithsonian Folklife Festival on religious diversity.

 He holds a Ph.D. in New Testament studies from Emory University, where he was a George W. Woodruff Fellow, a master’s degree in theology from the University of Oxford, where he was a Rhodes Scholar, and a B.A. degree in religious studies from the University of Virginia, where he was a Jefferson Scholar and a member of Phi Beta Kappa.

-Beacon Press will publish this year A Master Class on Being Human: A Black Christian and A Black Secular Humanist on Religion, Race, and Justice, which he co-authored with noted secular humanist Anthony Pinn.
-This book explores the differences and similarities between black religious and black secular communities in the ongoing struggle for social justice.
-Additionally, Fortress Press will publish this year's Open: Unorthodox Thoughts on God and Community, a collection of his essays and sermons examining religion from a progressive perspective.
+Dr. Braxton is the author of several scholarly books exploring the intersection of religion and social justice.
+His books "No Longer Slaves: Galatians and African American Experience" and "Preaching Paul" are frequently used in divinity school courses.
+His two most recent books were published in 2023: "A Master Class on Being Human: A Black Christian and A Black Secular Humanist on Religion, Race, and Justice," which he co-authored with the noted secular humanist Dr. Anthony Pinn.
+This book explores the differences and similarities between black religious and black secular communities in the ongoing struggle for social justice; and "Open: Unorthodox Thoughts on God and Community," a collection of Dr. Braxton's essays and sermons examining religion from a progressive perspective.

 Dr. Braxton is also a seasoned educator who has held professorships at Southern Methodist University, Vanderbilt University, and Wake Forest University, as well as lectureships at Georgetown University, Harvard Divinity School, and McCormick Theological Seminary.
 His leadership has extended beyond the academy to cultural, philanthropic, and religious organizations.
 He formerly served as the Director of the Center for the Study of African American Religious Life at the Smithsonian National Museum of African American History and Culture in Washington, DC, the Program Officer for Religion in the Public Sphere at the Ford Foundation in New York City, the Senior Minister of the Riverside Church in New York City, and the Senior Pastor of Douglas Memorial Community Church in Baltimore, Maryland.